Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 - Foster good relations between people who share a protected characteristic and people who do not share it.

-Peer on peer abuse often involves an imbalance of power between the perpetrator and the victim.
+Child on Child abuse often involves an imbalance of power between the perpetrator and the victim.
 This could involve perpetrators having control over the relationship which makes it difficult for those they abuse to defend themselves.
 This imbalance of power can manifest itself in several ways.
 It may be physical, psychological (knowing what upsets someone), or social (e.g. isolating or excluding someone).
 It could also include issues such as revenge porn or what are often gender issues (e.g. girls being touched or boys being involved in initiation activities).

 At Kelvin Grove we believe that all children have the right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.